ShreyRavi/prosemirror-toc/README.md

-# nkpm
+# prosemirror-toc

-A React friendly version of ProseMirror used by Nested Knowledge.
+An implementation of a table of contents using prosemirror within React.

 A fork of [react-prosemirror](https://github.com/hubgit/react-prosemirror), with some consolidation & rearrangements to expose different elements of the API.

-## About
-This project is a meaningless playground as is.

 ## Run it
+1. `npm install`
-`npm start`
+2. `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.